aamirhatim/stack-opacity/README.md

       * Launch or switch to Adobe Photoshop.
       * Go to the main menu: **Plugins \> Stack Opacity**
       * The **Stack Opacity** panel will open, ready for use.

+## ☄️ Star Trail Editing Tips

+### Experiment using other filters after applying your desired opacity curve.

+* **Diffuse** (Filters > Stylize > Diffuse): A subtle filter to help close up any tiny trail gaps between images.
+It also helps to slightly reduce color noise so the trails are a more uniform color.
+Anisotropic mode tends to give me the best results.
+* **Oil Paint** (Filters > Stylize > Oil Paint): Goof for closing larger trail gaps and makes them look "fuller".
+Experiment with the sliders but my preferred settings are:
+    *   Stylization: <= 2.3
+    *   Cleanliess: 10.0
+    *   Scale: 0.1
+    *   Bristle Detail: 0.0
+    *   Lighting: Disabled
+* **Motion Blur** (Filters > Blur > Motion Blur): Good for trails that are mostly straight.
+Closes larger trail gaps.
+* **Radial Blur** (Filters > Blur > Radial Blur): Can be used for circular star trails but can have mixed results especially if the trail has some lens distortion making it not a more perfect circle